AlexKhymenko/ngx-permissions/README.md

 Permission module exposes directive `ngxPermissionsOnly` and `ngxPermissionsExcept` that can show/hide elements of your application based on set of permissions.
  > :fire: **Important**
- >  Else, then syntax is supported.Not if you use `then` block don't put anything in main block it will be not visible only else block will be used.
+ >  Else, then syntax is supported.
+ Note if you use `then` block don't put anything in main block it will be not visible only `then` block will be used.

 Permission directive accepts several attributes: